-The standard deduction for an individual for whom an exemption can be claimed on another person's tax return is generally limited to the greater of (a) \$700, or (b) the individual's earned income for the year plus \$250 (but not more than the regular standard deduction amount, generally \$4,400).
+The standard deduction for an individual for whom an exemption can be claimed on another person's tax return is generally limited to the greater of:

+- 1) \$750, or - 2) The individual's earned income for the year plus \$250 (but not more than the regular standard deduction amount, generally \$4,550)

-However, if the individual is 65 or older or blind, the standard deduction may be
+However, if the individual is 65 or older or blind. the standard deduction may be higher.